 Day 53: I once enjoyed employment but I am become breath.
 One of the invisible, the wind watchers.
 Holder of a single key, sometimes brass, sometimes silver.

 Day 52: Crew-cutted swimming instructor singing great grandma's camp song.
 Something something 5 foot 2, could she chould she coochie koo.
-Differing between a pool and a bath.
+Smile to say hello, frown of walk away.

 Day 50: Grown tall.
 Age of “I spent my whole life trying not to let my emotions get in the way, only now I wonder why I can’t feel anything,” age of unripe white peach, age of indiscernible source of smoke, ash, siren.
 He thinks it’s ok but it is not.